X

 • 1 BIGFORK – SEELEY LAKE

-One of the best-kept Nordic secrets in the West, the Seeley Lake Nordic Trails offer 18 km of classic and skate ski trails and loops for all skill levels.
+One of the best-kept Nordic secrets in the West, the Seeley Lake Nordic Trails offer 18 km of classic and skate ski trails and loops for all skill levels, located about an hour north of Missoula.
 The area gets reliable snow and more of it than surrounding valleys.
-The trails are groomed regularly and there’s a warming hut near the parking lot, which is located about an hour north of Missoula.
-The town of Seeley Lake is also a popular Montana winter recreation destination and offers numerous overnight and dining options.
+The trails are groomed regularly, and there’s a warming hut near the parking lot.
+The town of Seeley Lake is also a popular winter recreation destination and offers numerous dining and overnight options.
 Just northeast of Bigfork—a storybook village on the shores of Flathead Lake—the Bigfork Trail System offers 10 km of flat and gently rolling trails maintained by the Bigfork Community Nordic Center.

 • 2 MISSOULA AREA – GREENOUGH, MISSOULA

 The Missoula area offers no shortage of Nordic opportunities.
 Lubrecht Experimental Forest maintains nearly 20 km of trails through pristine meadows and wooded terrain.
-Trails are groomed regularly and the inner loops are very family-friendly—i.e., appropriate for all skill levels.
-Adjacent to the forest, Garnet Ski Trails offer more than 186 km of trails, including the 51 km Garnet National Winter Recreation Trail through the beautiful and quiet Garnet Mountain range.
+Trails are groomed regularly, and the inner loops are appropriate for all skill levels, making this a great family-friendly cross-country ski destination.
+Adjacent to the forest, Garnet Ski Trails offer more than 186 km of trails, including the 51 km Garnet National Winter Recreation Trail through the beautiful and serene Garnet Mountain range.
 Closed to vehicular traffic in the winter months, this is a unique and fun way to explore Garnet Ghost Town and even stay overnight in one of two rental cabins on the property.
-Closer to town, Pattee Canyon Recreation Area provides 10 km of groomed classic and skate trails in this pretty, wooden canyon area.
-The south side trails offer hills and the north side is much flatter.
-In Missoula’s Rattlesnake National Recreation Area ski a slight but easy upgrade to Pilcher Creek on 8 km of trail groomed for classic skiing.
+Closer to town, Pattee Canyon Recreation Area provides 10 km of groomed classic and skate trails in this woodland canyon area.
+The south side trails offer hills, and the north side is much flatter.
+Missoula’s Rattlesnake National Recreation Area offers a slight but easy upgrade to Pilcher Creek on 8 km of trails groomed for classic skiing.

 Glide through the Lolo National Forest and open meadows along the Montana-Idaho border at Lolo Pass, where you’ll find some of the most reliable snow in the region and 13 km of trails groomed for classic and skate skiing, as well as a warming hut and the Lolo Pass Visitor Center.
 Along the trail you’ll pass the historic Glade Creek area where Lewis and Clark camped.
-Farther south down the Bitterroot, Skalkaho Pass—east of Hamilton—offers 19 km of groomed skiing on the Skalkaho Highway and 45+ km on Skalkaho/Rye Road.
+Farther south down the Bitterroot Valley, Skalkaho Pass—east of Hamilton—offers 19 km of groomed skiing on the Skalkaho Highway and more than 45 km on Skalkaho/Rye Road.
 These seasonal roads wind through the rolling Sapphire Mountains.
-At the southern tip of the Bitterroot Valley, Chief Joseph Pass, on the Continental Divide, offers 49 km of trails—33 km groomed for skate and 16 km for classic.
-Eight loop trails provide a variety of lengths and skill levels ranging from beginner to expert.

 • 4 FLATHEAD VALLEY – LAKESIDE, WHITEFISH